mazzo23/raspiMPDytDLer/install.md

 to control the Daemon :)

 ### ncmpcpp

-`sudo apt install ncmpcpp`
+`sudo apt install ncmpcpp` to connect to MPD as client with ncmpcpp/mpc to control the MPD.
-connect to MPD as client with ncmpcpp/mpc to control the MPD (get IP from raspi if not local) ncmpcpp is just awesome looking; you can do the same with mpc basically. i use it just because its awesome.
+ncmpcpp is just awesome looking; you can do the same with mpc basically. i use it just because its awesome.